sifive/block-pio-sifive/README.md

 #### Create the Programming Template.
 The Programming chapter goes into more detail about what the block does and how to use it.
 For PIO, it should give a general description of a Parallel I/O device and provide information on each instance in the design.
-If it has registers, the chapter should include a register map and a description of all the register fields.
+If a block has registers, the chapter should include a register map and a description of all the register fields.

-For pioDUT, we are going to create an `Overview` section which invokes the `InstanceTable` subsection..
+For pioDUT, we are going to create an `Overview` section which invokes the `InstanceTable` subsection.

 First, copy the following text into the main section `Overview.jinja2`.
 ```